There are two primary approaches to painting in oil. The first is the direct approach, the second is the indirect approach.

 This is so that when it comes to applying the glazes, otherwise called the coloured layers, the artist only needs to change the saturation and harmony of the piece.

-In doing this, the painter can render details and tweak values to achieve smoother transitions, complex colour palettes and better than realistic looking compositions.
+In doing this, the painter can render details and tweak values to achieve smoother transitions.
+Artists use complex colour palettes and better than realistic looking compositions.

 The paint will be made into a translucent glaze with the addition of a medium.
 The medium should increase the transparency and fluidity of the paint.
 Chelsea Classical Studio’s Fat Medium is perfect for using with this painting method.